-Santiago Mejia joined the Gabelli School in 2017 as an assistant professor in the law and ethics area.
+Santiago Mejia joined the Gabelli School of Business in 2017 as an assistant professor in the law and ethics area.
 He earned his PhD in philosophy from the University of Chicago in 2016.
 Professor Mejia has a strong background in philosophy and ethics.
 His research interests span normative ethical theories of businesses, organizational behavior, moral psychology, and virtue ethics.

 Professor Mejia’s research currently gravitates around three major topics:

 - Shareholder primacy, the view that firms should be managed in the interest of shareholders.
 He has shown that shareholder primacy is ethically legitimate, but that it imposes on managers and shareholders more stringent ethical obligations than typically acknowledged.